dyozie/pivotal-hd-docs/content/getting-started/hawq/pxf-hbase-external-enable-filter-pushdown.md

 ---
-title: GPXF External Tables predicate push-down -HBase
+title: PXF External Tables predicate push-down -HBase
 ---

 Overview
 --------

-The parameter `gpxf_enable_filter_pushdown` when set, passes the predicates to the `RecordReader/InputFormat` improving the performance of the HAWQ queries.
+The parameter `pxf_enable_filter_pushdown` when set, passes the predicates to the `RecordReader/InputFormat` improving the performance of the HAWQ queries.

-In this exercise we will showcase GPXF predicate push-down feature.
+In this exercise we will showcase PXF predicate push-down feature.
-We will use `gpxf_enable_filter_pushdown` statement .
+We will use `pxf_enable_filter_pushdown` statement .

 ##Pre-Requsities ##
-* We reuse the table created in the [GPXF External Tables](/getting-started/hawq/gpxf-hbase-external-tables.html).
+* We reuse the table created in the [PXF External Tables](/getting-started/hawq/pxf-hbase-external-tables.html).
 Hence complete this Lab before proceding further, if you have not already done.
 * Make sure that HBase is running,if not start HBase using

 	<pre class="terminal">